ralphlange/opcUaUnifiedAutomation/README.md

   - SERVER:PORT: Mandatory
   - CERTIFICATE_STORE: Optional.
 Not used now, just anonymous access supported
   - HOST: Optional.
 Neccessary if UA_GetHostname() failes.
-  - MODE: How to interpret the opcUa links.
-    - 0 BOTH: NODEID or BROWSEPATH, mixed in access to one server - quite slow!
-    - 1 NODEID
-    - 2 BROWSEPATH
-    - 3 BROWSEPATH_CONCAT: Concatenate path 'a.b.c' to 'a/a.b/a.b.c' May be usefull in some cases
   - DEBUG: Debuglevel for the support module set also with OpcUaDebug().
 To debug single records set field .TPRO > 1

 * opcuaDebug: